neuronflicker/CTF/UCF/README.md

-# Hack @ UCF Solves
+# Hack @ UCF Write-ups
-This directory contains my solves for the University of Central Florida website:
+This directory contains write-ups for the University of Central Florida website:

 https://ctf.hackucf.org/